 The policy decision

 The Committee sets monetary policy to meet the 2% target in the medium term and in a way that helps to sustain growth and employment.
 The Committee gave guidance in its February Report on how it would seek to achieve the inflation target over the policy horizon.
-At its August meeting, the Committee noted that the central message of that guidance remained relevant: given the likely persistence of the headwinds weighing on the economy, when Bank Rate did begin to rise, it was expected to do so only gradually.
-Together with the legacy of the financial crisis and broader global forces, this meant that Bank Rate was expected to remain below average historical levels for some time to come.
-It remained the case, however, that the actual path for monetary policy, even after the first rise in Bank Rate, would remain dependent on economic conditions.
+At its November meeting, the Committee noted that the central message of that guidance remained relevant: given the likely persistence of the headwinds weighing on the economy, when Bank Rate did begin to rise, it was expected to do so only gradually and to remain below average historical levels for some time to come.
+The actual path for monetary policy would remain dependent on economic conditions.
 In other words, the Committee’s guidance on the likely pace and extent of interest rate rises was an expectation, not a promise.